marcel-last/ImpersonateToken/README.md

 This C++ program is a demonstration tool designed to showcase Windows Token Impersonation.
 It attempts to hijack the security context (token) of a running process—typically a high-privilege system process like winlogon.exe (which runs as SYSTEM)—and use that token to launch a new executable (default: cmd.exe).

 The key Windows APIs used are:
-1. SetPrivilege: To enable SeDebugPrivilege and SeImpersonatePrivilege in the current process.
+1. `SetPrivilege`: To enable `SeDebugPrivilege` and `SeImpersonatePrivilege` in the current process.
-1. OpenProcess and OpenProcessToken: To gain access to the target process's token.
+1. `OpenProcess` and `OpenProcessToken`: To gain access to the target process's token.
-1. DuplicateTokenEx: To create a duplicatable impersonation token (TokenImpersonation).
+1. `DuplicateTokenEx`: To create a duplicatable impersonation token (_TokenImpersonation_).
-1. EnableAllPrivilegesOnToken: To ensure all available privileges are enabled on the duplicated token before launching the process.
+1. `EnableAllPrivilegesOnToken`: To ensure all available privileges are enabled on the duplicated token before launching the process.
-1. CreateProcessWithTokenW: To launch the new executable under the stolen token's security context.
+1. `CreateProcessWithTokenW`: To launch the new executable under the stolen token's security context.

 ## Usage
 The program supports two optional command-line arguments: the path to the executable to run, and the PID of the target process to impersonate.